MariamMahm0ud/-Facial-Direction-Detection-with-Machine-Learning/README.md

 Throughout the project, several key steps were undertaken:

-Data Collection: A dataset containing images and corresponding facial landmark annotations was collected.
+Data Collection: using AFLW2000 Dataset containing images and corresponding facial landmark annotations was collected.
 Additionally, video data was used for real-time facial direction detection.

 Feature Extraction: Facial landmarks were extracted from the images and videos using the MediaPipe FaceMesh model.
 These landmarks served as the input features for the machine learning models.